apache/drill/_docs/connect-a-data-source/020-storage-plugin-registration.md

 title: "Storage Plugin Registration"
 parent: "Connect a Data Source"
 ---
 You connect Drill to a file system, Hive, HBase, or other data source through a storage plugin.
-On the Storage tab of the Drill Web UI, you can view and reconfigure a storage plugin if you are [authorized]({{site.baseurl}}/docs/configuring-web-ui-and-rest-api-security/) to do so.
+On the Storage tab of the Drill Web Console, you can view and reconfigure a storage plugin if you are [authorized]({{site.baseurl}}/docs/configuring-web-ui-and-rest-api-security/) to do so.
 Go to `https://<IP address>:8047/storage`, where IP address is the host name or IP address of one of the installed Drillbits in a distributed system or `localhost` in an embedded system.
 In Drill 1.1 and earlier, go to `http://<IP address>:8047/storage` to view and configure a storage plugin.

 The Drill installation registers the `cp`, `dfs`, `hbase`, `hive`, and `mongo` default storage plugin configurations.